lowRISC/opentitan/hw/ip/usbdev/doc/registers.md

 Raised if an invalid bitstuffing was received.

 ### INTR_STATE . rx_pid_err
-Raised if an invalid packed identifier (PID) was received.
+Raised if an invalid Packet IDentifier (PID) was received.

 ### INTR_STATE . rx_crc_err
-Raised if a CRC error occured.
+Raised if a CRC error occurred on a received packet.

 ### INTR_STATE . link_in_err
 Raised if a packet to an IN endpoint started to be received but was then dropped due to an error.
 After transmitting the IN payload, the USB device expects a valid ACK handshake packet.
-This error is raised if either the packet or CRC is invalid or a different token was received.
+This error is raised if either the packet or CRC is invalid, leading to a NAK instead, or if a different token was received.

 ### INTR_STATE . av_overflow
 Raised if a write was done to either the Available OUT Buffer FIFO or the Available SETUP Buffer FIFO when the FIFO was full.